catberry/catberry/README.md

 automatically
 * You will get back-end that renders exactly the same page for search engines and shared links
-* You will write code in server-side style
+* You will write code in the server-side style
 (using [node modules system](http://nodejs.org/api/modules.html#modules_modules)) and [npm](https://www.npmjs.org/)
 * Entire architecture of the framework is built using [Service Locator](https://github.com/catberry/catberry/blob/4.0.0/docs/index.md#service-locator)